Your child’s ability to think, communicate, and understand through play is vital in cognitive learning.

 Let Them Take The Lead

-Just like you or I, they begin to know what they like and how happy it makes them.
+Like you or I, they begin to know what they like and how happy it makes them.
 That should be encouraged in as many ways as possible.

 Conclusion – Love For Learning